 Abuja Airport (code: ABV) is divided into an international terminal and a domestic terminal.
 The international terminal is a brand new building having opened in December 2018.
 Unfortunately, there is not a lot of information to be found regarding the new terminal.
 For added comfort, economy class passengers can pay to enter a few airport lounges.
 A few lounges have showers and sleeping areas.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 Sleeping in Abuja Airport

-We have no recent reviews from travellers who have slept here.
+We do not have any recent sleep-related airport reviews.
 Past reviews describe the terminal as hot, crowded and dirty.
 Sleeping here is not advised.
-If you’ve visited Abuja Airport recently and can provide some current details, please write a review to help future travellers!
 For uninterrupted sleep, area hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

 There are no hotels at Abuja Airport.
 Visit Tripadvisor to see a list of hotels in Abuja, search deals and read traveller reviews.

 Regardless of what class of service you are flying, there are lounges that you can enter by purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

 Gabfol Lounge – Temporarily Closed – Location: International Terminal, Airside, 2nd Floor.
 Showers are available.
 Lounge Access: Pay at the door.